-Although DWI is the only imaging protocol to estimate the brain neural architecture in vivo, there are in vitro imaging techniques, such as the three-dimensional electron microscopy particularly used in the emerging field of connectomics, with which it is possible to extract neural structures on much smaller scales (e.g., individual axon bodies) [16].
-We believe that the general ideas as well as specific techniques presented in this paper can extend to the visualization and analysis of visually complex axonal structures originating from these high-throughput imaging techniques.
+Although DWI is the only imaging protocol to estimate the brain neural architecture in vivo, there are in vitro imaging techniques, such as the three-dimensional electron microscopy used particularly in the emerging field of connectomics, with which neural structures can be imaged on much smaller scales (e.g., individual axon bodies) [18].
+We believe that the general ideas as well as the specific techniques presented in this paper can extend to the visualization and analysis of visually complex axonal structures originating from these high-throughput imaging techniques.